 Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits, nor will we.
-Please tell us immediately when you add or remove family members from your coverage for any reason, including divorce, or when your child under age 22 marries or turns 22.
+Please tell us immediately when family members are added or lose coverage for any reason, including your marriage, divorce, annulment, or when your child under age 22 turns 22, or when your child under age 22 marries, or has a change in marital status (divorce or annulment).